I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 multiSelect: false

-- label: "Under Review", description: "Waiting for review"
+- label: "In review", description: "Task is waiting for review"

-Cancelled tasks can be entered with strikethrough in the "Other" field (e.g., ~~Task name~~)
+Cancelled tasks can be entered from the "Other" field with strikethrough (e.g., ~~Task name~~)

 ```text

-If you did any additional tasks for {PROJECT_NAME}, please enter them using "Other".
+If you did any additional tasks for {PROJECT_NAME}, please enter them in "Other".
 If none, select "None".

 ```